hexdigest/gowrap/README.md

   -t template
-    	the template to use, it can be an HTTPS URL a local file or a reference to one of the templates in the gowrap repository
+    	the template to use, it can be an HTTPS URL a local file or a reference to one of the templates in the gowrap repository -v value
+    	a key-value pair to parametrize the template, arguments without an equal sign are treated as a bool values, i.e. -v DecoratorName=MyDecorator -v disableChecks
 ```

 This will generate an implementation of the io.Reader interface wrapped with prometheus metrics